Exabyte-io/ide.js/README.md

 # ide.js

-ide.js houses entity definitions for use in the Mat3ra platform.
+Infrastructure DEfinitions - ide.js - houses Infrastructure entity definitions for use in the Mat3ra platform.

 ### Installation